navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

 [Terraform](https://www.terraform.io/) is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.
 This includes both low-level components like compute instances, storage, and networking, as well as high-level components like DNS entries and SaaS features.

 You may need different versions of Terraform since different projects may require different versions of Terraform.
-The best way to manage Terraform versions is with [Terraform Version Manager](https://github.com/tfutils/tfenv).
+The best way to manage Terraform versions is with [Terraform Version Manager (tfenv)](https://github.com/tfutils/tfenv).

 To install via [Homebrew](https://brew.sh/)